Romania–Russia relations: Romania–Soviet Union relations (1945/47–1990)

 After coming under communist control in 1948, Romania was closely aligned with the international policies and goals of the Communist Party of the Soviet Union.
 But after mid-1952, when Gheorghiu-Dej had gained full control of the party and had become head of state, Romania began a slow disengagement from Kremlin domination, being careful not to incur the suspicions or disapproval of Soviet dictator Joseph Stalin.
 Soviet troops left Romania in 1958, and no Warsaw Pact troops were allowed on Romanian territory after 1962.
 By that period, the Soviet Union and Romania established SovRoms, which were the new tax-exempt Soviet-Romanian economic corporations that helped the reconstruction of Romania, but also contributed to draining Romania's resources, until they were dismantled in 1956: albeit, some lasted until 1975 with the main focus to assure Soviet access to resources like Uranium.

 During the 1968 Warsaw Pact invasion of Czechoslovakia, Romania refused to take part in the operations, and Ceaușescu publicly condemned the actions of the other member states of the pact.
 The Romanian forces essentially quit participating in joint Warsaw Pact field exercises in the late 1960s.
 At the same time, Ceaușescu announced that Romania would no longer put the Romanian People's Army under the Warsaw Pact's joint command, even during peacetime maneuvers.

-In November 1976, Ceausescu received Leonid Brezhnev in Bucharest—the first official visit by a Soviet leader since 1955.
-The final communique of the meeting reflected continuing disagreements between the two countries, as Romania refused to side with the Soviets in their dispute with China.
-In 1978, after visiting China, Ceausescu attended a Warsaw Pact summit meeting in Moscow, where he rejected a Soviet proposal that member countries increase their military expenditures.
-On his return to Bucharest, Ceausescu explained the refusal by stating that any increase in military expenditure was contrary to the socialist countries' effort to reduce military tensions in Europe.
+In November 1976, Ceaușescu received Leonid Brezhnev in Bucharest—the first official visit by a Soviet leader since 1955.
+The final communiqué of the meeting reflected continuing disagreements between the two countries, as Romania refused to side with the Soviets in their dispute with China.
+In 1978, after visiting China, Ceaușescu attended a Warsaw Pact summit meeting in Moscow, where he rejected a Soviet proposal that member countries increase their military expenditures.
+On his return to Bucharest, Ceaușescu explained the refusal by stating that any increase in military expenditure was contrary to the socialist countries' effort to reduce military tensions in Europe.